 Does this sound familiar?

 Get up (hours before the sun, usually), bust my ass at work, get off (feeling exhausted), and drag myself to the gym for a workout.
-The last piece was the part of my day that I used to dread
+The last piece was the part of my day that I used to dread!

 As a lot of the population is, I was a member at a chain gym at that time.
 You know-one of those that you pay $10, go lift some weights, hop on some random machines (spend time waiting in line for them to be free), and hope for great results.
 I had no direction, no motivation, and I wasn't really that confident in myself.
 Having sub-par confidence made the task of going even more difficult.
 There would definitely be tiny, fit women there, walking around in their sports bras and little pants, and giant muscle-men strutting around begging to be stared at.
 Yuck.
 Not my scene!
 But, I went anyway- not as often as I "should" be going, but I went and suffered through the uncomfortable environment, awful music, and people that were just there to say they went, or that were there solely to reenact scenes from the bachelor.